cedarwood plant cedarwood plant

 • Exude a strong aroma that is woody, sweet, slightly reminiscent of mothballs, and sharper than that of Virginian Cedarwood, makes it a popular component in perfumes and colognes

-• Have grounding, calming, uplifting, and aphrodisiac effects on the mood as well as warming effects on the skin
+• Have grounding, calming, uplifting effects on the mood as well as warming effects on the skin

-• Be ideal for enhancing skin quality and addressing acne
+• Be ideal for enhancing the appearance of skin

 CEDARWOOD ESSENTIAL OIL (CHINESE)